Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Behavioral health operators reduce audit risk by aligning clinical documentation, medical necessity standards, and billing operations to the exact criteria payers and regulators use to evaluate claims, before a records request ever lands.
-Audit exposure rarely reflects an isolated coding error.
-It reflects an operational gap between how clinicians document a level of care and how payers and government auditors test it.
+Behavioral health operators cut audit risk by aligning clinical documentation, medical necessity, and billing to the exact criteria payers and government auditors use, before a records request is ever issued.
+Audit exposure is rarely one bad code.
+It is the gap between how a clinician documents a level of care and how a payer, a Medicaid Fraud Control Unit, or an HHS-OIG auditor tests the chart against policy.

 Multi-State Compliance Belongs at the Enterprise Level, Not in a Folder

-Atlantic Health Strategies builds MSO-level compliance infrastructure for multi-state operators in states like Texas, Florida, and Michigan: centralized policies, state-specific tracking calendars, audit readiness frameworks, internal exclusion screening against the OIG LEIE and state Medicaid exclusion lists, and quarterly board reporting.
+My team builds MSO-level compliance infrastructure for multi-state operators: centralized policies, state-specific tracking calendars, audit readiness frameworks, internal exclusion screening against the OIG LEIE and state Medicaid exclusion lists, and quarterly board reporting.
 The work is operational, not legal theater.
-When an MFCU or commercial SIU sends a records request, the operational backbone is what answers it.
+When a Medicaid Fraud Control Unit or a commercial SIU sends a records request, the operational backbone is what answers it.

 Building PHP, IOP, Detox, and Residential Programs Without Day-One Exposure

-PHP (ASAM Level 2.5, an outpatient level of care), IOP, residential withdrawal management, and clinically managed residential programs are not licensing exercises.
-Operators who treat them that way end up rebuilding twelve months in, usually after a payer audit or a state finding.
-The level of care, staffing model, utilization management, and revenue cycle have to be designed together or none of them work.
+PHP (ASAM Criteria 4th Edition Level 2.5, an outpatient level of care), IOP, residential withdrawal management, and clinically managed residential programs are not licensing exercises.
+Operators who treat them that way rebuild the program twelve months in, usually after a payer audit or a state finding.
+Clinical, staffing, utilization management, and revenue cycle leaders design the model together, or none of it works.

-AHS does not work in ABA or autism services, and we do not license in California or New York.
-We build PHP, IOP, withdrawal management, and residential programs in our active states with level-of-care design tied to the ASAM Criteria 4th Edition, staffing ratio modeling against state minimums, policy sets that survive an EOC tour, and payer readiness packets that hold up to utilization management review on day one.
+AHS does not work in ABA or autism services, and we do not license facilities in California or New York.
+My team builds PHP, IOP, withdrawal management, and residential programs in active states like Texas, Florida, and Michigan with level-of-care design tied to the ASAM Criteria 4th Edition, staffing ratio modeling against state minimums, policy sets that survive an EOC tour, and payer readiness packets that hold up to utilization management review on day one.

 Frequently asked questions